vivek-bombatkar/MyLearningNotes/spark/readme.md

    - Once that timeout expires, it starts moving the data from far away to the free CPU.
    - You should increase these settings if your tasks are long and see poor locality, but the default usually works well.
    - The best means of checking whether a task ran locally is to inspect a given stage in the Spark UI.
-   - In the Stages tab of spark UI "Locality Level" column displays which locality a given task ran with.
+   - In the Stages tab of spark UI ***Locality Level*** column displays which locality a given task ran with.
+   - Locality Level : PROCESS_LOCAL, NODE_LOCAL, RACK_LOCAL, or ANY
+   -

 - For most programs, switching to Kryo serialization and persisting data in serialized form will solve most common performance issues